Configuration¶

 .

-To switch between different client configs, use the jmp client use <name>
+To switch between different client configs, use the jmp use <name>

 command: